 - Starches are your best friend.
 Rice, potatoes, ripe bananas and oats are additions you might consider.
 Make sure that you eat plenty of these in the evening to replenish muscle glycogen.

-- Liquid nutrition in the form of pureed foods can be consumed before and during training; this can help you maintain performance during long training sessions or events.
+- Liquid nutrition in the form of pureed foods and supplements like maltodextrin powder can be consumed before, during, and after training; this can help you maintain performance during long training sessions or events.